 I am really starting to rethink my criticisms of the Asian food that is available in Guadalajara restaurants.
 There are casual options in the market, after-work beer swigging and all-you-can-eat joints, and there are sophisticated yet casually elegant options to choose from.

 All of a sudden Guadalajara has a solid repertoire of Korean restaurants.
 I am really starting to rethink my criticisms of the Asian food that is available in Guadalajara restaurants.
 There are casual options in the market, after-work beer swigging and all-you-can-eat joints, and there are sophisticated yet casually elegant options to choose from.
 Restaurante SSAM fits into that sophisticated yet casually elegant category.
 Inside and out the experience is absolutely enchanting.
 A beautiful space on tree-lined Calle Morelos, educated and attentive service, and one hell of a kitchen make Restaurante SSAM a name that you need to know.

 There are not a lot of Guadalajara restaurants that can do good Asian food.
 Hato is one of the exceptions.
-Their specialty is ramen and they do it very, very good.
-There is a gluten free option!
+Their specialty is ramen and they do it very, very well.
+There is a gluten-free option!

 Siam Thai Kitchen